cheribaker/garden/content/notes/culture.md

 ### Stand on the Right; Pass on the Left

 When riding up an escalator in busy areas, stand single file to allow fast walkers to pass you on the side.
 Try to avoid clotting up stairways, escalators, and sidewalks.
-We're fast walkers and often on the move.
+On average we're fast walkers.

 ### JCMSUP (The Downtown Grid)